Denis MacShane: Political career

 MacShane first contested a parliamentary seat at the October 1974 general election, where he failed to win Solihull.
-In 1984, he was on the short list for Labour Party Communications Director, but Peter Mandelson was appointed instead.
+In 1984, he was on the short list for Labour Party Communications Director, but Peter Mandelson was appointer instead.
 For the 1992 general election, he attempted to secure a nomination for the Coventry South East constituency, then Neath, and finally Rotherham, though all the attempts were unsuccessful.

 MacShane was elected to the House of Commons in the 1994 Rotherham by-election.
 He was a member of the Deregulation Select Committee 1996–1997, and served as Parliamentary Private Secretary to a succession of ministers in the 1997–2001 Parliament.

 Parliamentary Under-Secretary of State at the Foreign Office

-Following the 2001 general election, MacShane was appointed Parliamentary Under-Secretary of State for Foreign and Commonwealth Affairs on 11 June 2001, with responsibility for the Balkans and Latin America.
+Following the 2001 general election, MacShane was appointed Parliamentary under-secretary of state for Foreign and Commonwealth Affairs on 11 June 2001, with responsibility for the Balkans and Latin America.
 He caused some embarrassment to the government in 2002 by describing President Hugo Chávez of Venezuela as a 'ranting, populist demagogue' and compared him to Benito Mussolini during a failed military coup attempt to depose the democratically elected president.
 Afterwards, he had to make clear that, as minister with responsibility for Latin America, the government deplored the coup attempt.

 In November 2001, an article supportive of the war in Afghanistan was published in The Observer under the name of Muslim Labour MP Khalid Mahmood, headlined "The Five Myths Muslims Must Deny".
 A few days later however, it was revealed that the article had not in fact been written by Mahmood, but by MacShane; Mahmood had agreed to put his name to the article after Lord Ahmed of Rotherham had refused.
 Mahmood's actions were condemned by Inayat Bunglawala from the Muslim Council of Britain, who said that "[after] Lord Ahmed refused, MacShane then found Mahmood—universally regarded as being not exactly the brightest spark in parliament—to be a more willing instrument for his scheme".